Red Bull Soapbox Race

 The Red Bull Soapbox Race is a soapbox race organised at least once a year by Red Bull.
-During its final phase, amateur pilots challenge one another by presenting hand-made, motor-less vehicles, judged for their aesthetic, their speed and their road-holding.
+During its final phase, amateur pilots challenge one another by presenting hand-made, motor-less vehicles, judged for their aesthetics, their speed and their road-holding.

 Originality and extravagance play an even greater role in the competition, as each team is also rated for their showmanship and the soapboxes are often inspired by folklore, pop culture, motorsport or everyday-life themes in their creation.
 Some notable examples include Pokémon-based karts and playful reproductions of the Popemobile or Mr. Bean's Mini.

 First held in 2000, over a hundred races have been held in multiple countries around the world ever since, usually attracting thousands of spectators and putting the primary focus on the most creative and entertaining side of the competition.